frzb/coinboot/README.md

   Need to expand your machines with further configuration, software, libraries, proprietary drivers?
   By packing them as Coinboot plugin you can use them right after your machines have booted.

+This repository contains the Coinboot Server Docker container.
+This container includes all services to get Coinboot up and running and boot diskless Coinboot Worker nodes over network.

 ## Requirements

 Docker